prabago/refarch-caseinc-app/README.md

 ```
 $ docker build -t case/webportal .
-# the image case/webportal should be visible
+# the image case/webportal should be visible in you local repository
 $ docker images
 ```